Bringing Light Into the Dark: A Large-scale Evaluation of Knowledge Graph Embedding Models Under a Unified Framework: Benchmarking

-Figure~\ref{fig:fb15k237_inverse_triples_ta} reveals as for the previous datasets that in general, the usage of inverse relations is beneficial for the training based on the \ac{lcwa} approach.
-Focusing on the loss functions (Figure~\ref{fig:fb15k237_inverse_loss}), it can be seen that especially the \ac{cel} benefits from explicitly modeling inverse relations and that the \ac{mrl} obtains higher results when trained without inverse relations.
-Besides, it is remarkable that the \ac{bcel} as the only loss function when trained under the \ac{lcwa} without explicitly modeling inverse relations outperforms the setting in which inverse relations are involved.
+\textbf{Impact of Explicitly Modeling Inverse Relations} Figure~\ref{fig:fb15k237_inverse_loss} reveals, as for the previous datasets, that in general, the usage of inverse relations is crucial for the training based on the \ac{lcwa} approach.
+Different from the results obtained for WN18RR, the \ac{lcwa} is not competitive when trained without inverse relations.

-Figure~\ref{fig:fb15k237_inverse_model_loss} depicts the effect of explicitly modeling inverse relations on the combinations of interaction models and loss functions.
-There are specific combinations of interaction models and loss functions that benefit from the addition of inverse relations.
-Among those are, for instance, ERMLP, RESCAL, and TuckER when trained based on \ac{bcel}.
-A second example can be seen for models that have been trained based on \ac{spl} for which ComplEx and \ac{ntn} improve when trained without inverse relations.
-A very notable observation can be made for \ac{cel}: 14 out of 16 interaction models benefit from the addition of inverse relations.